HyperBioGhost/claude-gallery/README.md

 # Claude Gallery

-A tiny local app that gives Claude Code a live artifact viewer — so when Claude generates HTML, SVGs, charts, code, or data files, they appear in a browser gallery instantly.
+A tiny local app that gives Claude Code in Kiro a live artifact viewer — so when Claude generates HTML, SVGs, charts, code, or data files, they appear in a browser gallery instantly.

 ## Install